jalapic/presentation-template/README.md

 =====================

 A template for creating presentations from R Markdown scripts, using R Studio, slidify and knitr.
+View an [example presentation](http://mvuorre.github.io/presentation-template) created with this template.

 ## Why have a template
 Using slidify is easy, once you have figured out Github and R Markdown.
 However, starting from scratch each time you want to build a presentation can be time consuming, because the user needs to decide on useful defaults for various settings every time a project is created.
 The reason for this template, then, is to streamline the user's workflow in getting from an idea to a presentation of that idea.